abdusco/abdus.dev/src/posts/aspnetcore-binding-json-query-params/index.md

 [operation_filter]: https://github.com/domaindrivendev/Swashbuckle.AspNetCore#operation-filters
 [swashbuckle]: https://github.com/domaindrivendev/Swashbuckle.AspNetCore

-[^400]: You need to annotate your controller with `[ApiController]` attribute to get auto-validation, along with other useful things based on conventions.
+[^400]: You need to annotate your controller with `[ApiController]` attribute to get auto-validation, along with other useful behaviors for APIs.
 See [docs][apicontroller] for further info.